brianclogan/Random-Web-Things/README.md

 # Random-Web-Things

-A collectionof random things that I have found useful over time.
+A collection of random things that I have found useful over time.

 ##CSS